curtisa1/ICQSplitter/README.md

 here: http://asteroid.lowell.edu/comet/dustphase.html that will perform heliocentric corrections, phase angle corrections, or both to the kept points.

-The command line argument --heliocentric will calculate a heliocentric corrected magnitude 𝑚helio = 𝑚app -5log(Δ).
+The command line argument --heliocentric will calculate a heliocentric corrected magnitude mhelio = mapp -5log(Δ).
 Where mapp is the apparent magnitude reported by the observer, delta is the distance from the observer to the target in au taken from JPL HORIZONS via Michael Mommert's CALLHORIZONS package written in this code in queryJPL().